- Working Dictionary

 Developing training materials of relevance to enhance cultural competency is another Center aim.
 We strive to create materials that will train clinicians and mental healthcare workers in culturally competent care.

-1. A "Clergy Curriculum" has been developed to serve as a training tool for clergy who encounter mental health concerns in congregants from cultural groups.
+1. A "Clergy Curriculum" is under development.
+The curriculum will serve as a training tool for clergy who encounter mental health concerns in congregants from cultural groups.

-2. A guide for creating spiritual support groups for cultural groups in in- and out-patient settings is completed and being disseminated in NYS.
+2. A guide for creating spiritual support groups for cultural groups in in- and out-patient settings is also underway.

 Research into disparities among cultural groups is important as it identifies service discrepancies.
 Some of our projects include: